 In addition to our support for ISO 15926 in our IM tools, SmartPlant Interop Publisher reads ISO15926 files for conversion to our 3D format for use in our 3D tools, and SmartPlant P&ID saves P&ID data into ISO15926 compliant .xml file.

 CFIHOS (Capital Facilities Information Hand-Over Specification) for process industries

 CFIHOS is an emerging standard from USPI-NL that specifies the information required by the owner operator to operate, maintain, and modify industrial process facilities including oil & gas, process & chemical, power, pulp, paper, food & beverages.
 The specification applies across the value chain and includes information required to meet regulatory authority requirements.
 As such, we believe that CFIHOS provides a good platform for standardization of information requirements across the industry to reduce the uncertainty and costs of handovers, simplify the license to operate process and provide a basis for supporting interoperability and increased efficiency of work processes during the operations and maintenance phase of the facility life-cycle.
-You can learn more about CFIHOS here.
+Download our CFIHOS handover specification here or learn more about CFIHOS.

 The CFIHOS project has built on the Engineering Information Specification (EIS) developed by Shell, who has used this specification for about eight years to specify the information it requires be handed over from contractors to populate its asset lifecycle management systems.
 The Shell implementation of SmartPlant Foundation for a number of Shell facilities already includes this corporate Shell EIS specification.